What is the minimum wage in Ontario in 2024? Updated!

 For more information on minimum wage or minimum employment standards in Ontario, please contact our firm.

 Please note that this article is only to be used as general information and it does not constitute legal advice.
-We encourage employers and employees to contact Levitt Sheikh directly to better understand provincial employment standards and seek legal advice to their questions.
+We encourage employers and employees to contact Levitt LLP directly to better understand provincial employment standards and seek legal advice to their questions.